Abdelrahmen-Elashry/Mental-Health-Analysis/README.md

 📌 **Data Ownership & Copyright Notice**
 All data and analysis in this project are the exclusive property of the Statsphere Team.
 Unauthorized use, reproduction, or distribution without permission is strictly prohibited.
 All rights reserved © 2025 Statsphere Team.

-If you find this project valuable, give it a ⭐ on GitHub and contribute via pull requests!

-© 2025 Statsphere Team.
-All Rights Reserved.